 This new stone monument was finished in 432 BC under the guidance of the Athenian statesman Pericles.

-Fact #4: The Parthenon was converted into a Christian church
+The Parthenon As a Christian Church

 The Parthenon was converted into a Christian church at the end of the 6th century AD and dedicated to the Virgin Mary, thus becoming the Church of the Theotokos.